 In Key Stage 2 the children have daily English lessons and a guided reading session every week, promoting the children's fluency and comprehension.
 A variety of writers' books and texts are shared and links are often made to other areas of the curriculum and their topics.

-All the children are provided with a Home Reading book from our Reading Scheme, which has a selection of Oxford Tree books and other well-known authors.
+All the children are provided with a Home Reading book from our Reading Scheme, which has a selection of Oxford Tree books and other well-known authors and non-fiction texts.